Employer recognises the employee’s service

 Starting-out wage rate employees

-Employees who are being paid the starting-out minimum wage rate should always get a statement of service saying how long they’ve worked for the employer.
-This is so that the new employer will be able to work out the date that they need to be paid (at least) the adult minimum wage.
+18- and 19-year-old employees who have been paid one or more social security benefits for 6 months or more and are being paid the starting-out minimum wage rate should always ask for a statement of service.
+The certificate should state how long they’ve worked for the employer so that the new employer will be able to work out the date that they need to be paid (at least) the adult minimum wage.

 See Types for information on different types of minimum wage rates.